darkMatterServer/slow-control-scripts/Readme.md

  - slowControlScripts

 Inside the manageDetectorDevices there is a folder Arduino_Code which contains various arduino programs that one should be able to access and modify outside the lab.
 The current arduino code being used by the pressure sensor is pressure_read.ino

-System_Control contains scripts to interact with various lab instruments, which will work in conjunction with slowcontrol.
-The PID, pressure, temperature, and MFC script are inside this folder.
+slowControlScripts contains scripts to interact with various lab instruments, which will work in conjunction with slowcontrol.
+The PID, pressure, temperature, and MFC scripts are inside this folder.

 To execute a python file run python3 xxx (where xxx) is the filename